Medair: Women and children

 Women and children are often said to be the most affected by emergencies[i].
 To meet their unique needs, Medair states they provide support to vulnerable women and children in three ways:

 Nutrition

-Medair runs intensive malnutrition treatment programmes for young children, pregnant women, and breastfeeding mothers as well as teaches communities how to prevent malnutrition in the future.
-In 2019, Medair treated 88,576 malnourished people.
+Medair runs intensive malnutrition treatment programs for young children, pregnant women, and breastfeeding mothers as well as teaches communities how to prevent malnutrition in the future.
+In 2022, 86,274 people treated for acute malnutrition.

 Health care

 Medair says they support local health clinics by training and supervising health clinic staff and providing them with essential medicines and supplies.
 They focus their support on primary health care, vaccinations, and safe childbirth.
-In 2019, there were 1,524,769 consultations at Medair-supported clinics.

 Community health

 Medair runs 'Care Groups' of trained women volunteers who regularly visit with women and their families in their community to promote good health, hygiene, and nutrition.
 In some communities with poor access to health clinics, Medair trains local health workers to visit ill children at home and treat common diseases.
 They also offer support services for trauma victims and women and girls affected by gender-based violence.